facebookresearch/TensorComprehensions/CodingConventions.md

 into logical units when the feature is ready for merging.
 Force-pushing in PR branches is fine.

+Each commit should have a proper commit message.
+A commit message consists of a one-line summary, followed by an empty line and the main body with more details focusing on the motivation of the change.
+Both the one-line summary and the lines in the main body should not exceed 80 characters.
+The commit message should contain all the information that is needed to understand the change within the git repository.
+The main body can only be omitted if the motivation is completely obvious from the one-line summary for an independent observer.

 Coding Conventions for writing Tensor Comprehensions
 ====================================================